 The Portfolio subsystem is intended primarily as a tool for students to reflect on their own learning or as a tool for assessing student learning.
-The new Portfolio framework will replace the legacy Portfolio framework (Basic and Personal Portfolios) entirely.
-Legacy Portfolios will automatically be converted to the new framework.

 Creating Personal Artifacts & Assignment Artifacts

 Artifacts are evidence of learning, frequently accompanied by reflection by the learner.
 Artifacts are managed independently in the My Artifacts repository of the Portfolio, as an Artifact may be used in more than one Portfolio.
 Artifacts can be created ahead of time or “on the fly” while the user is authoring a Portfolio.

 In the new Portfolio framework, there are two types of Artifacts: Personal Artifacts and Assignment Artifacts.
 Personal Artifacts consist of a Title, Description, and Content.
 The Content can be generated free-form using a Content Editor, or can be a file (or files) uploaded from the local computer or selected the Content Collection, or both (free-form content + files).
 Assignment Artifacts are artifacts that are generated by converting a graded submission to an Assignment in a Blackboard Learn Course into an Artifact.
 Assignment Artifacts not only include the submitted file/content, but they also include metadata about the assignment: the Assignment details, the grade the student received, and any feedback provided by the instructor.